Yoko Miyama

 Abstract

-Increasing day length during the short photoperiod in fall and winter is a beneficial means of increasing biomass production and altering plant morphology and phytochemistry.
-The objective of this study was to investigate the effects of light quality at the end of the day (EoD) on the growth and phytochemical ...
+Increasing day length during the short photoperiod in fall and winter is a beneficial method of increasing biomass production and altering plant morphology and phytochemistry.
+The objective of this study was to examine the effects of light quality at the end of the day (EoD) on the growth and phytochemical ...
+Read More

 Abstract